-She is the Director of The Coalition for Academic Scientific Computation (CASC), an educational non-profit 501(c)(3) professional organization with 90+ member academic institutions.
-She acts as a conduit to keep the membership informed of strategic opportunities that will lead to their institution’s success.
-She leads CASC’s interests in Washington, DC, as well as nationally at computing meetings.
+She was the Director of The Coalition for Academic Scientific Computation (CASC), an educational non-profit 501(c)(3) professional organization with 90+ member academic institutions.
+She acted as a conduit to keep the membership informed of strategic opportunities that will lead to their institution’s success.
+She led CASC’s interests in Washington, DC, as well as nationally at computing meetings.

 Lisa has served as a Member of the Board of The Science Coalition.
 She serves as the elected Chair of the XSEDE ($20 mil/year NSF funded cyberinfrastructure resource) Advisory Board; Member of the Executive Committee for the Women in High-Performance Computing; and selected as Government Relations Lead on the Planning Committee for the SuperComputing Conference Series.
 She is a speaker at national computing and engineering conferences.